Lancelotl/Gale-Shapley/README.md

 # Gale-Shapley
-Implementing the Gale-Sphaley stable marriage matching algorithm in Python.
+Implementing the Gale-Shapley stable marriage matching algorithm in Python.